QARANC.co.uk Find Extra Work

 Colonel Shaw

-The hospital was called The Herbert Hospital for its first few years of opening.
+It was called The Herbert Hospital for its first few years of opening.
 It had opened in 1865.
-The first Governor of the Herbert Hospital was Colonel Shaw who took up his appointment on the 1 November 1865.
+The first Governor was Colonel Shaw who took up his appointment on the 1 November 1865.
 The first patients were transferred from the nearby Royal Artillery Garrison Hospital at Woolwich.

 Mrs Jane Shaw Stewart